BC's Municipal Pension Board of Trustees has several committees that make recommendations to the board on issues that affect the plan.

 - Reviews the plan rules and makes recommendations for changes as required.

-- The committee can approve new employer applications and employer withdrawal or modification of participation applications that are consistent with the board’s policy
+- Approves new employer applications and employer withdrawal or modification of participation applications that are consistent with the board’s policy

-- Reviews the application to make sure the employer meets the eligibility criteria for enrolment
+- Reviews employer applications to make sure the employer meets the eligibility criteria for enrolment

 Communications and Advocacy